crowdsecurity/example-docker-compose/caddy/README.md

 This example contains multiple containers :
 * crowdsec : Read Caddy logs from the mounted volumes
-* caddy : The Caddy container
+* caddy : The Caddy container built using `xcaddy`
-* whoami : A simple container to test the setup

 Before running the example, you need to create a api within the `.env` file.
 You can do this by running the following command :